-Do you have a puppy that would rather use your arm than a bone as a chew toy?
+Do you have a puppy teething that would rather use your arm than a bone as a chew toy?
 While it is normal for puppies to use their mouths when playing with each other, this behavior becomes a problem when it carries over into their interactions with us.
 You might think of mouthing as being a behavior exclusive to young puppies, but some overexcited mature dogs do it, too.

 Many breeds are genetically inclined to use their mouths to do a job.
 Sporting breeds are the retrievers and the carriers of items.
 Working and the Herding breeds use their mouths to control the movements of humans or other animals.
 Terrier breeds are motion-activated and will chase anything they perceive as small rodents, including your feet.
 Understanding these tendencies in your own puppy, whether a mixed breed or purebred, can help in dealing with the problem of mouthing.

 As a new puppy owner, it is necessary to establish what is and isn’t acceptable behavior from the very first day.
 Puppies benefit from expectations that are consistently enforced.
 When do puppies stop teething?
-It lasts from four to six months, so mouthing is quite common then.
-If mouthing has not gotten under control by the time the puppy enters adolescence at six months, not only will you have a less cooperative teenager to handle, but a larger, stronger jaw to deal with as well.
-Mouthing can become a way for your puppy to try to control you, allowing him to take that first step towards assuming a leadership role within your home.
-The following techniques are recommended for most puppies up to four months of age, depending upon their size and the severity of the problem.
+It lasts from four to six months, so it is quite common then.
+If it has not gotten under control by the time the puppy enters adolescence at six months, not only will you have a less cooperative teenager to handle, but a larger, stronger jaw to deal with as well.
+It can become a way for your puppy to try to control you, allowing him to take that first step towards assuming a leadership role within your home.

 Initially, a puppy will use his mouth to investigate his environment.
 Throughout the teething process, it gives a puppy relief to chew on all manner of items, soft and hard.
 Providing appropriate items for your puppy to focus his attentions on can sometimes be a simple way of solving a mouthing problem.
 Indestructible chew toys like large nylon bones or hard rubber KongsTM can provide a positive outlet for mouthing.
 Large rawhide bones and carrots can be placed in the freezer and given to a teething puppy.
 Braided fiber knotted tugs dipped in chicken broth or water and then frozen are also a good option.